 You may call your mental health plan to get help filling an appeal.
 The mental health plan will provide self-addressed envelopes at all provider sites for you to mail in your appeal.
-If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or you may submit your appeal by e-mail or fax to ContactBHS.hhsa@sdcounty.ca.gov or fax to 619-236-1953.
+If you do not have a self-addressed envelope, you may mail your appeal directly to the address in the front of this handbook or appeals can be filed orally or in writing.